dotnet/AspNetCore.Docs/aspnetcore/mvc/views/tag-helpers/intro.md

 ---
 title: Tag Helpers in ASP.NET Core
 author: rick-anderson
-description: Learn what tag helpers are and how to use them in ASP.NET Core. ms.author: riande ms.custom: H1Hack27Feb2017 ms.date: 2/14/2018
+description: Learn what Tag Helpers are and how to use them in ASP.NET Core. ms.author: riande ms.custom: H1Hack27Feb2017 ms.date: 2/14/2018